thinkdata-works/api-docs/source/includes/data_api.md

 2) ...&where=bbox(p3, 43.5810245, -79.639219, 43.8554579, -79.11689699)
 ```

-*Example 1* will return all rows in which the value in the specified column is within `radius` distance of the point specified by `latitude` and `longitude`.
+1. Returns all rows in which the value in the specified column is within `radius` distance of the point specified by `latitude` and `longitude`.

-*Example 2* will return all rows in which the value in the specified column lies within the bounding box created by the two coordinates.
+2. Returns all rows in which the value in the specified column lies within the bounding box created by the two coordinates.

 # Export